ekimng/birthstone/Readme.md

 # Example

-To get the birthstone for the given month"
+To get the birthstone for the given month:

 ```js
 var birthstone = require('birthstone');